broeker/jumpsuit/src/pages/index.md

         hosting and deployment, making simplicity and power the normal state of affairs in what is otherwise a typically complicated and expensive world to navigate.
+    - heading: 'Headless CMS '
+      image: /img/headless.png
+      text: >-
+        Content is king and for many projects you are still going to require some method to manage all of your content, images, and data.
+Welcome to the exploding world of the Headless CMS.
 full_image2: /img/chuck2.jpg
 footnotes: >-
   [^1]: Please know that every word written on this website is written in the